-What’s That Green Wire For?
+What's The Green Wire For?

 One of the most common problems we find with electrical installations, whether it be a do it yourself renovation, or even new construction, is finding that the ground connection is not properly terminated to light fixtures, switches and outlets.
 They will work without making that connection, but for devices that include a ground connection, it is very dangerous to leave it disconnected.